dbrownidau/constitution/WIP-Constitution.md

 23.3.
 This may be called on a policy other than the constitution, in which case the proposed change will be included in the vote.

 23.3.
-Voting is open to regular members, with the voting occuring via a meeting or online ballot.
+Voting is open to committee members, entitled members and alumni members, with the voting occuring via a meeting or online ballot.

 23.4.
 A majority vote is needed for dissent to successfully occur.

 24. Vote of no confidence
 -------------------------
 24.1.
-Any committee member or regular member has the power to call a vote of no confidence.
+Any committee member, entitled member or alumni member has the power to call a vote of no confidence.

 24.2.
-All committee members and regular members will be able to cast a vote on a vote of no confidence.
+All committee members, entitled members or alumni member will be able to cast a vote on a vote of no confidence.

 24.3.
 All committee members must be informed of the vote by the secretary; They may be able to vote for, against or abstain from voting.